InnovativeStarTech/Mastering-AWS-Glue-ETL-Simplified/README.md

+# Whats included
+The repo is to supplement the youtube video on PySpark for Glue.
+It includes a cloudformation template which creates the s3 bucket, glue tables, IAM roles, and csv data files.

 # Overview
 1. Spin up resources using cloudformation template
 2. Add csv files to S3 bucket in relative folder location